rodrigocirino/gtts-mp3/README.md

     ```

 2. **Run the script:**
-    Use the following commands in your terminal.
+    Use one of the following commands in your terminal.

     For line-by-line processing:
     ```sh